PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

 Effective date: 05.25.2018 / May 25th 2018\
 Last updated: 02.11.2022 / February 11th 2022

-We at Playform ltd. are committed to processing personal data securely and respecting privacy of the concerned individuals.
+We at PlayForm ltd. are committed to processing personal data securely and respecting privacy of the concerned individuals.

 <table>